FleshMobProductions/automatic-texture-material-creator-for-unity/README.md

-# Texture Auto Material Creator
+# Automatic Texture Material Creator

-Editor Tool to auto create a set of materials for all textures inside a specific folder in an Unity project.
+Editor Tool to automatically create a set of materials for all textures inside a specific folder in an Unity project.
 Useful if a model from a 3d application was imported, but materials from it were not properly imported/created or are not Unity compatible.

 ## How to Use